digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 ## UI Flow

 The user interface always follows similar rules.
-We distinguish between
+We distinguish between Informational views and Click-through flow.
-- Information views
-- Click-through flow

 ### Informational views
 For **informational views**, all UI elements are weighted equally.